Personnel – Human Rights

 5. Accommodations for Employees

 An employee who seeks accommodation must contact the Human Resources Office (HR) to initiate their request.

 HR serves as the point of contact for employee accommodation requests.
 HR will:

-d.
-Coordinate and facilitate an interactive process between the employee, the employee’s supervisord accommodations.
+- Coordinate and facilitate an interactive process between the employee, the employee’s supervisor.
 The supervisor is responsible for ensuring that needed accommodations are provided.

 5-2.
 Qualifying for Accommodation

 To qualify for reasonable accommodation, an employee must have a disability as defined in the Americans with Disabilities Act and Chapter 49.60 RCW and be able to perform the essential job functions, with or without accommodation, at the established performance standards.

 In order to implement a reasonable accommodation plan, HR may require an employee provide documentation from a health care professional sufficient to substantiate the employee has a disability and the functional limitations that require a reasonable accommodation.
 If medical information appears to be contradictory or EWU cannot get clear information from the employee’s health care provider, EWU may require the employee to participate in an independent medical examination (IME).
 IMEs are obtained at EWU’s expense.

 Failure to provide the appropriate requested documentation or to cooperate with EWU’s efforts to obtain such documentation will prevent the employee from being considered a qualified person with a disability.